GFMatte/GFMatte/README.md

 - 🔭 I’m currently working on ... myself, trying to learn new thing everyday...
 Also on my health 🏋️‍♂️
 - 🌱 I’m currently learning ...
-Python and SQL
+Python, SQL and all things related to DataSciente in general (ML, Visualization, etc)
 - 👯 I’m looking to collaborate ... on any Python for DataScience project
 - 🤔 I’m looking for help with ... interview tips, how to get started as a Data Analyst/Scientist
 - 💬 Ask me about ...
 Anything